Battle in Outer Space

-Battle in Outer Space (宇宙大戦争, Uchū Daisensō) is a 1959 Japanese science fiction film directed by Ishirō Honda, with special effects by Eiji Tsuburaya.
+Battle in Outer Space (宇宙大戦争, Uchū Daisensō) is a 1959 Japanese science fiction action film directed by Ishirō Honda, with special effects by Eiji Tsuburaya.

 Plot

 In 1965, a series of mysterious and devastating incidents are happening on Earth.
 These incidents range from a railroad bridge levitated off the ground causing a train wreck in Japan; an ocean liner lifted out of the Panama Canal by a waterspout, destroying it; severe flooding in Venice, Italy; and the destruction of the J-SS3 space station.

 A UN-connected international meeting is called at the Space Research Center in Japan.
 Major Ichiro Katsumiya, Professor Adachi and Dr. Richardson open the conference and describe the disasters, adding that the survivors suffered from extreme frostbite.
 Dr. Richardson theorizes that some unknown force lowered the temperatures of the objects so as to lower the Earth's gravitational pull, thus making the objects easier to lift, regardless of their size and weight.
 Katsumiya determines that such an action could only be accomplished by a force beyond the Earth.

 Dr. Ahmed, an Iranian delegate at the meeting, reacts as though suffering from a severe headache and slips away.
 Ahmed walks outside to a courtyard in a daze.
 Etsuko Shiraishi sees him and watches in horror as he is enveloped in a red light coming from the sky.
 Astronaut Iwamura comes in and Etsuko tells him what happened but Ahmed is nowhere to be seen.
 Back at the conference, it is believed that aliens might be behind the disasters and it is suggested that the Earth be prepared militarily.

 Dr. Ahmed appears and tries to sabotage the heat ray experiments held at the meeting.
 He is caught before completing his mission.
 He briefly takes Etsuko hostage and warns that the Earth will soon become a colony of the planet Natal.
 Ahmed's hand is injured and he makes a run for it.
 However, a Natal saucer appears near the center and vaporizes him, but forensics find a tiny radio transmitter that was put in him.
 The transmissions locate the suspect aliens on the Moon.